-."
-The cumulative effect of this merger, therefore, will be to decrease competition in the retail mobile wireless telecommunications services market and increase prices that consumers pay for mobile wireless telecommunications services.
+"The cumulative effect of this merger, therefore, will be to decrease competition in the retail mobile wireless telecommunications services market and increase prices that consumers pay for mobile wireless telecommunications services.
 Preliminary estimates based on the submissions made by economists for Sprint and T-Mobile show that the merger could cost Sprint and T-Mobile subscribers at least \$4.5 billion annually and the harm to all retail mobile wireless telecommunications subscribers could be even larger.
 The merger will also negatively impact the entire ecosystem of businesses and significant segments of the American economy that depend on mobile wireless telecommunications services.

 - 7. The merger will negatively impact all retail mobile wireless telecommunications service subscribers but will be particularly harmful to prepaid subscribers.
 Many low-income subscribers cannot pass a credit check and, thus, can purchase mobile wireless telecommunications services only on a prepaid basis.
 The harms faced by low-income subscribers using prepaid service will be particularly pronounced because many low-income subscribers use their mobile handsets as their primary or even only means of connecting to the Internet, and the fees paid for mobile wireless telecommunications services are among the highest monthly expenses in many low-income households. - 8.
 Because the merger contemplates the transfer of radio licenses from Sprint to T-Mobile, it requires approval from the FCC.
 In reviewing a merger, the FCC employs a broad standard and is free to consider issues beyond the merger's impact on competition.
 On May 20, 2019, Sprint and T-Mobile made certain commitments to the FCC.
 Based on those commitments, some FCC commissioners have publicly announced support for the merger.
 To date, the FCC has not issued any order to approve the merger, which is a requirement before any closing can take place.
-The proposed commitments Sprint and T-Mobile made to the FCC do not resolve the harms to competition that will result if the merger proceeds.
+The proposed commitments Sprint and T-Mobile made to the FCC do not resolve the harms to competition that will result if the merger proceeds. - 9.
+On July 26, 2019, the United States Department of Justice ("USDOJ") filed a complaint in the United States District Court for the District of Columbia alleging that the merger between T-Mobile and Sprint "would substantially lessen competition for retail mobile wireless service."
+Complaint at ¶ 6, Dkt.
+No. 1, United States et al. v.
+Deutsche Telekom AG et al., No. 1:19-cv-02234-TJK (D.D.C.
+July 26, 2019).
+USDOJ simultaneously filed a stipulation and proposed final judgment laying out the terms of a proposed settlement that would allow the merger to proceed, so long as Defendants divested certain assets and made several additional commitments to DISH Network Corporation ("DISH"), a satellite television provider.2 The terms of this proposed settlement (the "Proposed DISH Settlement") do not resolve the harms to competition that will result if the merger proceeds.

-9. Because "the effect of" T-Mobile's merger with Sprint "may be substantially to lessen competition," 15 U.S.C. § 18, the Court should permanently enjoin the merger.
+10. Because "the effect of' T-Mobile's merger with Sprint "may be substantially to lessen competition," 15 U.S.C. § 18, the Court should permanently enjoin the merger.